LairdCP/BLE_Gateway_Firmware/docs/readme_nbiot_lwm2m.md

 ## Introduction

 When using NB-IoT, we do not recommend using the TCP protocol due to the network latencies inherent to NB-IoT.
 UDP is recommended for NB-IoT data transfer.
-In this configuration, the MG100 is configured to use LwM2M and DTLS with pre-shared keys.
+In this configuration, the Pinnacle 100 device is configured to use LwM2M and DTLS with pre-shared keys.
 [LightweightM2M (LwM2M)](http://www.openmobilealliance.org/wp/Overviews/lightweightm2m_overview.html) is a protocol that runs on top of [CoAP](https://coap.technology/).

-A [Leshan Server](https://www.eclipse.org/leshan/) is used to display information about the MG100 and a connected BL654 BME280 sensor.
+A [Leshan Server](https://www.eclipse.org/leshan/) is used to display information about the Pinnacle 100 device and a connected BL654 BME280 BLE sensor.

 The software version, model, manufacturer, serial number, and current time can be read.
 If a BME280 sensor is connected, then temperature, humidity, and pressure can be read.
-In addition, the green LED on the DVK can be turned on and off using the light control object.
+In addition, the green LED on the Pinnacle 100 device can be turned on and off using the light control object.

 ```
                 XXXXX